 Seasonal peaks in activity continue to drive shoppers to the web.
 Habitual shoppers now find themselves shopping online more often than ever and a newest wave of online consumers has arrived.
-Read more if you want to know how to boost buyer confidence of the new populations of e-consumers from around the world.

 The changing face of e-commerce

 In the early days of e-commerce, there was a very specific population of shoppers who belonged to the hyper-connected, I-want-it-now generation.
 In recent years, however, we’ve seen the arrival of a new population.
 They’re older and less connected, but they, too, couldn’t resist the draw of next day delivery or the convenience of booking travel, hotels and other services online.
 Seasonal peaks in activity – notably Black Friday sales in the US, which hit 6.22 billion dollars this past year1 or Singles’ Days in China, which set a new record with nearly $31 billion in 24 hours2 – also continue to drive shoppers to the web.

 In parallel, the buying habits of frequent online shoppers have evolved as well.
 For this population, shopping online with major retailers has become second nature – an entire day of running from store to store replaced with just a few clicks on their favorite websites, any time of day or night.
 On top of increasing frequency, these savvy shoppers also use the internet to seek out better deals, lower prices or rare finds.
 Nearly a third of them are now using social media to browse for new items to buy.
 Facebook is the most popular network people are using (26%), followed by Instagram (8%) and Pinterest (6%)3.
 Online shopping – once reserved for major purchases from well-known retailers – now runs the gamut, from everyday grocery items to tracking down hard-to-find items.
 Habitual shoppers now find themselves shopping online more often than ever and on lesser-known or even foreign websites.